patuchen/grammar_vs_llms/experiments/src/noisers/README.md

 ## Next steps / TODOs

 * Refine current noisers in `Orthographic`.
 I've written these up roughly motivated by [this paper](https://www.tandfonline.com/doi/epdf/10.1080/01434639708666335?needAccess=true), but I definitely need to go through them again.
 We should also eyeball the noised outputs and refine them based on that.
 * Implement noise class `Lexical/Phrasal`.
 This includes lexical/phrasal simplification (e.g. "provide" --> "give"), and lexical dropping ("Please translate from en to fr:" --> "translate en to fr").
 The latter is motivated by search-engine like usage of LLMs by potentially lazy users (guilty).
-We can investigate using LLMs to help us to do these simplifications.
+We can investigate using LLMs to help us to do these simplifications (see below).
 * Implement noise class `WordOrder`.
 This reorders things in a plausible way, such as an L2 user might do.
 For example, "Please translate" --> "Translate please"
 * Implement prompt sampling using perplexity (see below).

+## Using LLMs to generate noised versions
+This needs to be explored.
+Note that ideally, we do this in a controlled way, i.e. we tell the LLM what kind of noise we need it to produce.
+Ideally, we are also able to control the "intensity" of the noise, and generate noised prompts over a range of intensities.

 ## Using perplexity scores
 For each noised prompt, we also store its perplexity for GPT2.